 Under situations like Nurse Wubbels’, there should be no fear of being arrested or charged with a crime.
 The key point is the intent.
 In a situation where a nurse refuses to draw blood based on the legal standards, the nurse is not trying “to hinder, delay, or prevent” the investigation – they are working to uphold the law, hospital policy, and other rights and rules.

 Salt Lake City Criminal Defense Lawyers

-Darwin Overson of Overson Law is a criminal defense attorney in Salt Lake City.
+Darwin Overson of Overson Law is a Salt Lake City criminal defense lawyer who can help you.
 If you or a loved one was charged with a crime in Salt Lake County, call our law offices today for a free consultation on your case.
 If you were charged with a crime that involved a blood draw at a hospital, our attorneys may be able to fight the evidence if it was illegally seized.
-For your free consultation, call (801) 733-1308 today.
+For your free consultation, call (801) 758-2287 today.